apache/datafusion/docs/README.md

 We want to make sure that all source code in the documentation is tested as part of the build and release process.
-We achieve this by writing the code in standard Rust tests in the `datafusion-docs-test` crate, and annotate the code with comments that mark the beginning and end of the code example.
+We achieve this by writing the code in standard Rust tests in the `datafusion-docs-test` crate, and annotate the code with comments that mark the beginning and end of the portion of the code that we want to include in the documentation.

 ```rust
 //begin:my_example